FeKapp/coffee-machine/README.md

 # coffee-machine
-A fun project to improve my skills in object oriented programming
+A fun project to improve my java skills in object oriented programming

+Find the file at:
+Coffee Machine (Java)/task/src/machine/CoffeeMachine.java